-If you are concerned about your own or someone else’s safety, call 911 or Vassar Safety & Security at (845) 437-7333.
-If you are safe and are looking for information about on/off campus resources or reporting options, you can reach a Vassar SAVP Advocate (formerly SART) by calling (845) 437-7333 and asking for a SAVP Advocate.
-SAVP Advocates are trained faculty/staff/administrators who are on call 24 hours a day, 7 days a week and can provide you with information about the resources available to support you.
+If you are concerned about your own or someone else’s immediate safety, call 911 or Vassar Safety & Security at (845) 437-7333.
+If you are safe and are looking for information about on/off campus resources, SAVP Advocates can be reached 24/7 by calling the Campus Response Center at (845) 437-7333 and asking to speak with the SAVP Advocate on call.

 ARE YOU SAFE?